Archives as Data Research Guide Now Available!

 AIDS History Project Collections document included in the No More Silence dataset with Python code used for analysis.

 UCSF Archives and Special Collections makes data available from a number of our digital collections.
-Researchers will find guidance in the guide for accessing and using such data as well as descriptions of both the form and content this data takes.
-As well, you’ll find a growing set of links to learn more about various methods and tools used to work with archives as data, from training opportunities to learn programming foundations for data science to tutorials and other resources for self-study.
+Researchers will find information in the guide about accessing and using such data as well as descriptions of both the form and content this data takes.
+As well, you’ll find a growing set of links to to learning resources about various data analysis methods used to work with archives as data.

 This new Archives as Data research guide provides researchers with a centralized resource hub with brief descriptions of collection materials as well as links to the datasets that have been prepared from them, including: